Linseed fatty acids

-They have multiple applications in different industries and markets thanks to its excellent properties, such as amines, esters, betaines, fatty alcohols, lubricants, surface finishes, technical detergents, liquid and solid soaps, textile finishing, finished leather, finished fibers, coatings, resins, paints, inks, among many others.
+They have multiple applications in different industries and markets thanks to their excellent properties, such as: amines, esters, betaines, fatty alcohols, lubricants, surface finishes, technical detergents, liquid and solid soaps, textile finishing, leather finishing, fibre finishing, coatings, resins, paints, inks, among many others.

-Flax fatty acid: L-80 CYPACID
+Flax fatty acid: CYPACID L-80

 Linseed fatty acids can be supplied in 180 kg. drums, 850 kg. containers or in bulk tanks depending on the needs and tastes of each industry.
 For more information, please contact us via our online form or by telephone.

 |Composition of flaxseed as a food|